gix/PresentationTheme.Aero/Docs/docs/motivation.md

 Ever since the inception of WPF the provided system theme for Aero was lacking in polish and features, and Microsoft does not seem to care.
-Over the years this only has gotten worse.
+Over the years this has only gotten worse.

-When WPF was released with Windows Vista the provided Aero theme looked most closely like the native theme.
-This had to the case because being praised as the successor to Windows Forms and good support for interop with native (and WinForms) controls.
+When WPF was released with Windows Vista the provided Aero theme looked closest to the native Aero theme.
+This had to be the case because it was being praised as the successor to Windows Forms, with good support for interop with native (and WinForms) controls.

 Native Windows Vista | WPF Aero
 ---------------------|-----------------------